ClauseBase vs Lexion

 - How much does it cost?

-- Lexion offers a free plan and paid plans starting at $20/month.
+- Lexion offers a free plan with basic features and paid plans with additional capabilities.

 - Does it have a free plan?

-- Yes, Lexion has a free plan available for individuals.
+- Yes, Lexion provides a free plan suitable for individuals and small teams.

 - What integrations does it support?